arrianj/arrianish/README.md

 | pop| pop()| removes last element from list|
 | extend| extend()| adds elements input list to called upon list|

+## comments

+Comments are very simple to use in arrianish.
+Use the # symbol at the beginning of a new line to indicate to the compiler that the entire line should be considered a comment, and should be ignored.
+No tokens will be read by compiler until the parser finds a new line that does not start with #

 ## multi-line support

 Semi-colons (;) are used as a new line indicator for arrianish.